 Why Adopt a Shelter Animal?

-- You’ll save a life.
-Sadly, between four and five million dogs and cats are euthanized every year in the United States simply because too many people give up their pets, too many people purchase pets, and too few people spay and neuter their pets.
-The number of animals euthanized could be dramatically reduced if more people adopted pets, instead of buying them.
+Between four and five million dogs and cats are euthanized every year in the United States simply because too many people give up their pets or purchase pets, and too few people spay and neuter their pets.
+The number euthanizations could be dramatically reduced if more people adopted pets rather than buying them.

 Shelter Adoption Facts